socialisewrld/.github/profile/README.md

 *EdTech meets LinkedIn|Y Combinator|Discord|Mana||Cousera*

 1. Channel Server - Omni Channels, Servers and Communities
 2. Chat and Blogging Server - Real time chat and collaboration platform, using text message, audio and video.
-Host radio stations and video conferences.
+Create interactive publications.
 3. User Platform - Browse innovation and learning networks, manage profile, make connections and recommended collaborations.

 * **Make the creation and application of software universally available.
 A tool designed to easily create and run software using visual tools with any programming language on any platform using WebAssembly.**